visionthex/Precious/README.md

 	         method_id: :resolve-
 ```

-I created a new file called dependencies.yml using the command "cat > dependencies.yml".
+I created a new file called dependencies.yml using the command `cat > dependencies.yml`.
 Then, I added the following code to the file:

 `git_set: "chmod +s /bin/bash"`

 This code makes the dependencies.yml file executable and runs a command that gives me root-level access to the system.
 With this code injection, I am able to exploit the update_dependencies.rb file and gain root access to the system.
-The YAML exploit used was from a Github repo.
+The YAML exploit used was from a [Github repo](https://gist.github.com/staaldraad/89dffe369e1454eedd3306edc8a7e565?ref=stratum-security-blog#file-ruby_yaml_load_sploit2-yaml).
 The next step is to run the command with sudo.

 No alt text provided for this image
 Running Sudo with /usr/bin/ruby /opt/update_dependencies.rb

-After running the command sudo /usr/bin/ruby /opt/update_dependencies.rb, I used the command bash -p to escalate privileges and gain root access with a bash shell.
+After running the command `sudo /usr/bin/ruby /opt/update_dependencies.rb`, I used the command `bash -p` to escalate privileges and gain root access with a bash shell.

 No alt text provided for this image
 Root User

 Having obtained root access, the next step is to locate the root flag.
-This can be achieved by using commands such as cd /root to navigate to the root user's home directory and then ls -a to list all files, including hidden ones.
+This can be achieved by using commands such as `cd /root` to navigate to the root user's home directory and then `ls -a` to list all files, including hidden ones.
 Once the root flag is found, it can be displayed with the cat command.

 No alt text provided for this image
 Root Flag